|

 and submitting (as most of these packages do) it also has

+its own keyword database to tap into.
 As keyword research is so vital to success, I asked Vlad

 where the data came from.
 Much like WordTracker, the data